 In 2016, CSUSB became one of eight CSU campuses to partner on a statewide effort to expand college access to formerly incarcerated individuals to help reduce the rate of recidivism, and established programs modeled after San Francisco State University's Project Rebound.

 During 2014-15, the entire campus community came together to create a Strategic Plan, along with an Implementation Plan, for 2015-20.
 The five goals are: student success, faculty and staff success, resource sustainability and expansion, community engagement and partnerships and identity.
-The university’s mission, vision and core values can be found here.
+The university’s mission, vision and core values are also available on the strategic plan website.
 In spring 2020, it was decided to extend the Strategic Plan for two years, with added objectives.

 Under his leadership, CSUSB experienced the most profound philanthropic growth in university history.
 Upon his arrival in August 2012, the university’s endowment stood at roughly $19 million.
 By the winter of 2018, the endowment had grown to $40+ million.
 In September 2016, President Morales launched the public phase of the $50 million Comprehensive Campaign for CSUSB, the largest single fundraising initiative in university history.
 Just 20 months later, the campaign had raised 93 percent of its goal ($46.5 M).
 By the campaign’s conclusion in 2019, it had reached a total of $54 million raised, exceeding its goal.